AdaOcc: Adaptive 3D Occupancy Prediction for Embodied Tasks

 Budget-adaptive inference

-Query-number and decoder-layer controls let the model produce coarser or finer occupancy outputs depending on latency and memory constraints.
+Query-number and decoder-layer controls let the model produce coarser or finer occupancy outputs depending on latency, memory, and task-granularity requirements.

 Visual summary of AdaOcc

-A compact visual tour of the method, qualitative results, adaptability studies, and demo examples.
+A compact visual tour of the method, qualitative comparisons, adaptability studies, planning examples, and real-world embodied demonstrations.

-This anonymous preview is prepared for GitHub Pages publication while withholding identity-bearing resources.
-After the anonymous period, the disabled resource pills can be replaced with public links, final media, and complete citation information.
+This preview is prepared for public GitHub Pages hosting while withholding identity-bearing resources.
+After the anonymous period, the disabled resource pills can be replaced with public paper, code, citation, author, and affiliation links.